 If the ratio relates to the entire population, this file cannot be used to calculate the denominator, as only those persons with at least one other medical expense event are represented on this data file.
-In this case, the person level file, which has data for all sampled persons, must be used to estimate the total number of persons (i.e. those with use and those without use).
-For example, to estimate the proportion of civilian non-institutionalized population of the U.S. with at least one other medical expense event for ambulance services received in 1998, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
+In this case the person level file, which has data for all sampled persons, must be used to estimate the total number of persons (i.e. those with use and those without use).
+For example, to estimate the proportion of civilian non-institutionalized population of the U.S. with at least one other medical expense event for ambulance services received in 1999, the numerator would be derived from data on this event file, and the denominator would be derived from data on the person-level file.
 That is, and

-$$(\sum W_i Z_i)/(\sum W_i)$$

-across all unique persons i on the 1998 MEPS Full Year (6)
+$$(\sum W_i Z_i)/(\sum W_i)$$ across all unique persons i on the MEPS HC-0xx file (6)

-Consolidated Data File

-W_i is the sampling weight (WTDPER98) for person i
+W_i is the sampling weight (PERWT99F) for person i

-$Z_i = 1$ if OMTYPEX_j = 4 for any other medical expense record of person i. = 0 otherwise.
+$Z_i = 1$ if $OMTYPEX_j = 4$ for any other medical expense record of person i.

+= 0 otherwise.